fcaponetto/ti_hello_interrupt/README.md

-# Texas Instrument TI Launchpad F28069M interrupt hello world example
+# TI Launchpad F28069M interrupt hello world example

 Import the css folder.
 The result should be like the bottom image: